osch/lua-ljack/doc/README.md

   The created port object is subject to garbage collection.
 If the port object is garbage collected, all connections belonging to this port are closed.

+  The created port object can be used as connector for [processor objects](#processor-objects).
+A port of type IN can be used as input connector by multiple processor objects whereas a port of type OUT can only be used by one processor object as output connector.

 <!-- ---------------------------------------------------------------------------------------- -->

 * <a id="client_connect">**`       client:connect(sourcePort, destinationPort)